vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 : checks if input object is not null.

-Here is an example of using one of the validators:<br />
+Here is an usage example for one of the validators:<br />

 <pre>MaxIntValueValidator maxIntValueValidator = new MaxIntValueValidator(1000);
 // Validate the the supplied int number